jhpyle/docassemble/_docs/markup.md

 is the text you want to encode.
 This works like `[FILE ...]` in that you can give the image a width.
 The QR code images can be displayed on the screen or inserted into a document.

+This works within PDF and RTF documents as well as within questions.

 For example, this interview provides a QR code that directs the user to [Google News](http://news.google.com):